 - Project the What is a Narrative?
 Key Features worksheet.

 - Review each of the terms in the box at the top.
-Discuss each term as a class and making connections to stories you read as a class.
+Discuss each term as a group, making connections to stories you have read together as a class.

 Independent working time(10 minutes)